akboudh/aws-final-project-pipeline-instructions/lambda2.md

 # Part 3: Create Lambda 2 (JSON to HTML Report Generator)

+**Note:** This project includes Parts 6 and 7 that add validation and summary aggregation features.
+These enhance the pipeline with validation and additional reporting capabilities.

 ## Create the Lambda Function
 1. Return to the Lambda dashboard
 2. Click the orange **"Create function"** button